 In the cellar

-It is in the cellar that a full year of work in the vineyard ends.
-Throughout the winemaking process until the bottling, we intervene only very little on the wines to preserve their intrinsic qualities: the vinification is natural and traditional, without any addition of tannins, sugars or oak chips which mask the primary properties of our wines.
+A full year of work in the vineyard is completed at the wine cellar.
+Throughout the vinification process until bottling, we intervene very little on the wines in order to preserve their intrinsic qualities: the vinification is natural and traditional, without any addition of tannins, sugars, or any other oenological products that would mask the primary properties of our wines.

-On the contrary, we use the natural components of the grapes to keep the typicality of our wines.
-In fact, the alcohol content, the acidity and the tannins present in each bunch naturally give our wines their antioxidant and conservative properties.
+We only use the natural components of the grapes in order to keep the typicity of our wines.
+In fact, the alcoholic degree, acids and tannins present in each grape naturally bring to the wines their antioxidant and conservative properties.

-All of our red wines are vinified in cement tanks and then aged for at least one year, either in barrels (Calcaria Terra) or in cement or stainless steel tanks for “soft and fruity” cuvées (La Bouvellerie, Le Champ du Pin).
+All of our red wines are vinified in cement tanks and then aged for at least a year, either in barrels (Calcaria Terra) or in cement / stainless steel tanks for our “soft and fruity” cuvées (La Bouvellerie, Le Champ du Pin).

-Unlike most whites in the region, the fermentation of our Chenin may last more than 6 months in barrels.
-After that, this Chenin will be aged a year more in these same barrels, which will bring an unusual complexity to this unusual wine.
+Unlike most white wines in the area, the fermentation of our Chenin can last more than 6 months in barrels.
+After that, this Chenin will be aged one more year in those same barrels, which will bring an atypical complexity to this unusual wine.

-Our still and sparkling rosés are picked manually by crate and then pressed slowly to get the best juices.
-The Fermentation will be fast while maintaining a cold enough temperature to preserve the primary and fruity aromas of the juices.
-Our sparkling rosé will then be elaborated in traditional Champenoise Method and put on latte during 18 months.
+Our still and sparkling rosés are manually harvested in crates then slowly pressed to extract the best juices.
+The fermentation will be fast while keeping a rather cold temperature in order to preserve the primary and fruity aromas of the juices.
+Our sparkling rosé will then be elaborated in Traditional Method and put on slats for 12 months.